Information for journalists

 Deputy Chairman: Orna NiChionna

-- Last year over 65,000 volunteers gave more than 4.7 million hours of their time to support us, in more than 500 different roles.
+- Last year over 61,000 volunteers gave almost 4.6 million hours of their time to support us, in more than 500 different roles.

 - We are a registered charity, completely independent of Government and rely on income from membership fees, donations and legacies and revenue raised from our commercial operations, such as our tea rooms and holiday cottages.